Health Grand Challenge Internships and Thesis Research Grants

 - Submit the application document via email to firstname.lastname@example.org, using the subject header Health Grand Challenge internship application: [internship name].

-- Submit a PDF version of your Undergraduate Academic Record (obtained from SCORE) to firstname.lastname@example.org.
+- Submit a PDF version of your Undergraduate Academic Record (unofficial transcript obtained from SCORE) to email@example.com.
+(NOTE: An *official* transcript is NOT required.)

 All applicants should receive a confirmation response upon submission of an application.
 If you do not receive this confirmation within 5 days of submitting your application, please send a follow-up message to confirm that your application has been received.

-*Princeton in Asia positions will have a separate deadline and require a different application process.
-See Princeton in Asia website for details.
-For the separate Special Opportunity listed below, follow application instructions in the posting.
+*Selected internships and Princeton in Asia positions will have a separate deadline and require a different application process.
+See individual descriptions for details.

 **You can apply for a maximum of three (3) positions (not including positions with other Grand Challenges programs or with Princeton in Asia).
 You should prepare and submit a separate application document for each position.